mtvbrianking/laravel-publishable/readme.md

 }
 ```

-To enable soft deletes for a model, use the `Illuminate\Database\Eloquent\SoftDeletes` trait on the model:
+To make a model publishable, use the `Bmatovu\Publishable\Publishable` trait on the model:

 ```php
 <?php